AUTUMN BUDGET 2017

 Abolishment of Annual Tax Return

-The current paper based system of Annual Tax Return will be abolished and replaced with a rolling online system that will see figures automatically uploaded into new digital tax accounts.
+The current system of Annual Tax Return will be abolished and replaced with a rolling online system that will see figures automatically uploaded into new digital tax accounts.

 The tax-free personal allowance is being increased in April 2017, to £11,000